Quick Look at the Best Lasagna Soup Recipe

 Notes

-- Italian Sausage: we tested this recipe with sweet Italian sausage and it was amazing, but feel free to sub in your favorite or preferred sausage.
-Also, feel free to just use 1 pound of sausage or 1 pound of ground beef, if you prefer this over splitting it.
+- Italian Sausage: we tested this recipe with sweet Italian sausage and it was amazing.
+Feel free to sub in your favorite sausage.
+Also, feel free to just use 1 pound of sausage or 1 pound of ground beef, instead of splitting it.

 - Marinara Sauce: option to use homemade marinara sauce (we love this recipe), but we also tested this with Rao’s Basil Marinara and loved it!